 - Changes in skin color or blotchiness of the skin

 Dermabrasion combined with laser resurfacing is called lasabrasion.

 Lasers are an effective tool for eliminating wrinkles.
 One advantage of lasers over other resurfacing methods is their ability to tighten the skin.
-A successful procedure can make people look 10 to 20 years younger, and the results can last for up to 10 years.
+A successful procedure can make people look younger with results that can last for up to 10 years.